Pierre Aubameyang

-Pierre-François Aubameyang (also spelled Aubame-Eyang; born 29 May 1965) is a Gabonese former professional footballer who played as a midfielder.
-He spent most of his career at French clubs Stade Lavallois and Le Havre.
+Pierre-François Aubameyang (also spelled Aubame-Eyang; born 29 May 1965) is a Gabonese former professional footballer who played as a centre-back or defensive midfielder.
+He spent most of his career at French clubs Laval and Le Havre.
 At international level, he won 29 caps for the Gabon national team.
-He also holds a French passport.
 He is the father of Catilina, Willy and Pierre-Emerick.

 During his time at Stade Lavallois, Aubameyang became so sick he could not walk.
 His then-teammate, Franck Leboeuf, claims that the malady was healed by a marabout with black magic after medical doctors could not cure him.

 Post-playing career

 Aubameyang worked as a scout for A.C.
 Milan.

 In September 2018, he was reported to have become joint managers of the Gabon national team with Daniel Cousin.
 However, a few days later, his son, Pierre-Emerick, said he had not accepted the position.
 The Gabonese FA admitted they had made an error, and that Cousin was the sole manager.